ABOUT US

 Stuart Schmidt – Director

-The KPMA is a voice for all Yukon’s placer miners providing leadership on, and advocating for, responsible and sustainable placer mining with technological and ethical advances to the benefit of all operators, our environment, and enriching the communities we are a part of.
+Established in 1974, the KPMA acts as a voice for all Yukon placer miners committed to a responsible and sustainable industry.
+Through leadership, advocacy, and education, we strive for technological and ethical advances that benefit operators, our shared environment, and the communities we are a part of.

 Your membership and support of the KPMA is integral to the continued health of the territory’s placer industry.
 In addition to effective promotion, advocacy and education, membership lends benefits such as access to specialized training opportunities.